Peter Putnam (bodybuilder)

 Peter Matthew Putnam (born August 6, 1976 in Dalton, Georgia), is an American IFBB professional bodybuilder, fitness spokesmodel, and celebrity trainer.
-He is the 2004 NPC Collegiate Nationals Champion, the 2007 NPC USAs Light-heavyweight Champion, and the 2008 NPC Nationals Light-heavyweight Champion.
+He is the 2004 NPC Collegiate Nationals Champion, the 2007 NPC USAs Light-Heavyweight Champion, and the 2008 NPC Nationals Light-Heavyweight Champion.
 Putnam has appeared in many worldwide bodybuilding publications and been featured on covers such as Muscle and Fitness and FLEX.
 He has also appeared as a MADE Coach on MTV and a cover model on Jeff Foxworthy's 2000 album Big Funny.

 In addition to his career as a bodybuilder, Putnam is a recording artist.
-His single "We Didn't Want Your War" is an anthem about the war in Ukraine.
-The song was written to raise support for the Ukrainian people.
-Putnam also has released a full length album entitled The Shadowlands.
+His single, "We Didn't Want Your War," is an anthem about the war in Ukraine, written to raise support for the Ukrainian people.
+Putnam has also released a full-length album entitled The Shadowlands.
 Both releases were recorded at the American Recording Studio in Memphis, Tennessee.
 "Black Raven", a track off The Shadowlands, is a tribute to Loretta Lynn that was recorded the day after the country music star died.